 For 1-on-1 or small group classes in San Francisco or virtually, please contact me here.

-In early 2023, I'll officially launch my newsletter Triple M on Substack.
+In early 2023, I (soft!) launched my newsletter Triple M on Substack.
 Triple M is a platform for my musings, meditations, and other miscellaneous writing.
 My writing most frequently explores my relationship with the world around me and my spirituality.
 I'm trying to make sense of things in my life and in my writing, and I invite you to join me as I look for meaning in the mundane and make magic of the everyday.